A comparison of Bayesian sampling algorithms for high-dimensional particle physics and cosmology applications: Methodology

 In this study, we aimed to evaluate different NS implementations to find the most computationally efficient solution for various problems, adopting the mindset of the `typical experimenter'.
 The goal was to identify an NS implementation that achieves convergence with minimal computational effort, facilitating exploration within limited time frames.
 Therefore, our approach was to explore each NS implementation within consistent hyperparameter spaces constrained to a fixed computational limit per run, and to identify the most economical converging run.

 Since each NS implementation has differing algorithmic structure, ensuring consistent hyperparameter spaces was reduced to a simple scheme of controlling the most well-documented hyperparameters.
 Specifically, for implementations with the concept of live points, the exploration space was $\{25D, 50D, 100D\}$, except for the Rastrigin problem which also included $\{200D, 500D, 1000D\}$.
+An exception to this hyperparameter search was the \texttt{nautilus} algorithm, for which the number of live points was consistently set to the default value of 2000 as per the algorithm author's advice.
 For implementations using Markov Chains, $5D$ accepted proposals per sample were selected.
 Where multiple modes of operation existed, e.g. the Static or Reactive mode of \texttt{ultranest}, the top recommended mode(s) were used.
 Static nested sampling was chosen over dynamic to maintain consistency in the number of live points.
 All other hyperparameters were left at their default, including stopping conditions.
 Each run was limited to one hour, except for the Rastrigin problem, which had a two-hour limit, reflecting practical constraints faced by non-expert experimenters.

 Convergence was assessed via the Wasserstein distance measure, also known as the Earth-Mover's distance from a reference posterior.
 First, a reference posterior we generated for each problem using a high-resolution run of NS, making sure that this reference posterior closely matched the true posterior as closely as possible for each problem.
 Specifically, we used \texttt{JaxNS} with $2000 D$ live points, $10 D$ slices per acceptance.
 Then, an upper bound on the multi-variate Wasserstein-$1$ distance was used as the distance measure, namely $W_1(P, Q) \leq \sum_i W_1(P_i, Q_i)$ where $W_1$ is the 1-norm Wasserstein distance, and $P_i, Q_i$ are the respective one-dimensional marginals of the distributions.
 We then used per-problem convergence thresholds to identify convergence.
 We opted to compute the Wasserstein distance in the unit-cube scaled parameter spaces, hence the commonly used fiducial threshold of 0.1 was used for all problems except Eggbox and Rastrigin, which assumed 0.3 and 0.2 respectively, due to the more challenging nature of those problems.
 Plots of the Wasserstein upper bound for the cheapest converged NS runs are shown in Figure~\ref{fig:wasserstein_upper}.
 Finally, for each problem and NS implementation, the cheapest run within the convergence threshold was identified as the cheapest converging run.
 During the course of our experimentation, we extended the hyperparameter space and computational limits for the Rastrigin problem, so that at least one NS implementation converged for each case.